 Construction of the lightweight superyacht by McConaghy Boats

 McConaghy has built the components of Adastra to custom design to reduce its weight.
 The in-house built components include fibre hatches, portlights, ladders and hinges, all made of carbon.

 More than 350 craftsmen, designers and engineers of McConaghy in both China and Australia worked on the construction of the yacht.
 The outrigger of the superyacht was specially designed by optimising its height, allowing easier movement on the waves.

 Performance of the unique fuel-efficient Adastra yacht

-The superyacht has a maximum speed of 22.5 knots.
-Her range at 17 knots is 4,000 miles.
+Adastra was designed to be lightweight for low fuel consumption.
+The superyacht has a maximum speed of 22.5k and its range at 17k is 4,000 miles.

 Accommodation and luxury features of Anto Marden’s superyacht